noaa-pifsc/PIFSC-CAS-Containerized-Oracle-Development-Environment/README.md

             !docker/src/DSC/.gitkeep
             ```
     -   ### Implementation Examples
-        -   Single database with no dependencies: [DSC ODE project](https://picgitlab.nmfs.local/oracle-developer-environment/dsc-pifsc-oracle-developer-environment)
+        -   Single database with no dependencies: [DSC CODE project](https://picgitlab.nmfs.local/oracle-developer-environment/dsc-pifsc-oracle-developer-environment)
-        -   Database and Apex app with a single database dependency: [Centralized Authorization System (CAS) ODE project](https://picgitlab.nmfs.local/oracle-developer-environment/cas-pifsc-oracle-developer-environment)
+        -   Database and Apex app with a single database dependency: [Centralized Authorization System (CAS) CODE project](https://picgitlab.nmfs.local/oracle-developer-environment/cas-pifsc-oracle-developer-environment)
-        -   Database and Apex app with two levels of database dependencies and an application dependency: [PARR Tools ODE project](https://picgitlab.nmfs.local/oracle-developer-environment/parr-tools-pifsc-oracle-developer-environment)
+        -   Database and Apex app with two levels of database dependencies and an application dependency: [PARR Tools CODE project](https://picgitlab.nmfs.local/oracle-developer-environment/parr-tools-pifsc-oracle-developer-environment)
 -   ### Upstream Updates
     -   Most upstream file updates can be accepted without changes, except for the following files that should be merged (to integrate any appropriate upstream updates) or rejected (Keep HEAD revision) based on their function:
         -   Merge: